 At this stage, the repair requires more aggressive sanding or grinding to get past all the corroded layers and reach solid metal.
 The technician may need to use a wire wheel, grinding disc, or chemical rust remover to clean out the pitting.
 Once clean metal is exposed, the area is treated with rust converter, primed with an etching primer, built up with body filler if the pitting created an uneven surface, and then painted.

-Scale rust repair typically costs $500 to $1,500 depending on the size of the affected area and the body panel involved.
-A single door with moderate scale rust might run $500 to $800.
-A quarter panel with extensive bubbling and pitting can push toward $1,000 to $1,500 because quarter panels are more labor-intensive to blend and paint.
+Scale rust repair cost depends on the size of the affected area and the body panel involved.
+A single door with moderate scale rust is less involved than a quarter panel with extensive bubbling and pitting, because quarter panels are more labor-intensive to blend and paint.

 Penetrating rust means the oxidation has eaten completely through the metal, creating holes.
 You can literally poke your finger through the body panel in the worst spots.
 This is a serious problem because the panel has lost structural integrity in the affected area, and the rust is almost certainly spreading behind the surface where you cannot see it.